TUW-GEO/Equi7Grid/README.md

 The `Equi7Grid` packages allows you to interact with different projections, and query information from the Equi7 raster.

+### Retrieving tiles covering a region of interest

 You can retrieve all tiles covering a region of interest defined using lan/lot coordinates using `search_tiles_in_roi`:

 <!-- snippet: search-tiles-in-lon-lat-roi -->